renaudwangler/ib-labs/msms030fr/lab10e1.md

 1. Leave your Edge browser and all its tabs open and proceed to the next task.

 ## Task 4 - Creating Sensitivity Label Policies using the Purview portal
-Holly has decided to test creating sensitivity label policies using both the Microsoft Purview portal and Windows PowerShell.
+Dominique has decided to test creating sensitivity label policies using both the Microsoft Purview portal and Windows PowerShell.
 In this task you will use the Purview portal for this portion of your test.
 1. On **LON-CL1** you should still be in the **Microsoft Purview** tab, which should be displaying the **Information Protection** page.
 You are currently displaying the **Labels** tab for this page.
 	In the list of tabs across the top of the page, select **Label policies**.
 1. On the **Label policies** page, on the menu bar above the list of policies, select **Publish label**.
 This initiates a wizard to create a new sensitivity label policies.